Political integration of India: Fast-track integration

 The Merger Agreements required rulers to cede "full and exclusive jurisdiction and powers for and in relation to governance" of their state to the Dominion of India.
-In return for their agreement to entirely cede their states, it gave princes a large number of guarantees.
+In return for their agreement to entirely cede their states, it gave princes many guarantees.
 Princes would receive an annual payment from the Indian government in the form of a privy purse as compensation for the surrender of their powers and the dissolution of their states.
 While state property would be taken over, their private property would be protected, as would all personal privileges, dignities and titles.
 Succession was also guaranteed according to custom.
 In addition, the provincial administration was obliged to take on the staff of the princely states with guarantees of equal pay and treatment.